strukturedkaos/donpottinger/source/blog/2015-03-30-do-you-want-money-or-do-you-want-power.html.markdown

 In essence, I became a de-facto leader over the course of my few months at Kevy.
 Although I had been playing the part, I was still nervous about asking my boss for the official title.
 Outright asking for what I want is not something I grew up doing.
 However, I've learned the importance of being direct, and Shannon's advice continued to ring in my ears.
 So, I sent my boss a message via Slack - asking to grab 15 minutes of his time in order to discuss a few things.
 He responded.

-"Sure.
-I have some time now."
+> Sure.
+I have some time now.

 That response caught me by surprise.
 I was hoping that he would agree to meet later in the week, which would give me time to come up with a script of what I wanted to say.
 I had nothing prepared, but in reality, I had been prepping for this conversation since I joined Kevy.
 We found an empty meeting room, and as I closed the door behind us, I knew that I was ready.
 Ready to seize the moment.
 Ready to be assertive.
 Ready to ask for what I wanted.